Codes4Fun/moshi.cpp/README.md

 * moshi-stt - demonstrates audio inputs to text outputs
 * moshi-sts - demonstrates audio inputs to audio (and text) outputs

-TODO: finish a download tool, GGUF/quantization support, integrate llama.cpp to implement an unmute like program, add a gui.
+TODO: GGUF/quantization support, integrate llama.cpp to implement an unmute like program, add a gui.

 ### Performance / Optimizations

-On an RTX 4090 using the ggml-cuda backend, the 1.6b model performs at a rate of 3 seconds of output audio for about 1 second of generation time.
-So 15 seconds of audio takes 5 seconds to generate.

-Still needs lots of optimization and refactoring.
+There still needs to be lots of optimization and refactoring.
 Right now, for example, it rebuilds graphs each frame.

 I left out a lot of unused code from the original, to save time, but also because there was no easy way for me to test all of it, as I add more demos, I will port more code and features over.